Join me!

 How to Grow Peppers from Seed

-Growing peppers from seed requires some patience, but overall, it is fairly simple.
+Learning how to grow peppers from seed requires some patience, but it is fairly simple overall.
 Here are some things to keep in mind:

 1. Know Your Zone